San Jose, Costa Rica

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I just wanted to clear up some of the bad reviews of the other guy who posted before me about San Jose, Costa Rica.
 First of all, if you are planning on moving to Costa Rica for whatever ex-pat experience, if possible, avoid San Jose.
 It is a very crowded, dense little city that is not all that interesting.
 Also, foreigners are more susceptible to theft here.
 That being said, get out of San Jose and live in any of the other great towns all throughout this beautiful country.
 True, transportation can be mediocre (if insisting on travelling budget), but it definately suffices.
-It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," wrote a member in San Jose.
+It's a small country and travelling from the Pacific to the Carribean can be done in one long day even on the slowest, cheapest bussed routes available," wrote one member in San Jose.

 What is a typical expat home or apartment like in San Jose?

 "Housing can be very cheap, especially if you rent out a room from a Costa Rican family.
 While the family's home (bathroom especially) may not be of the same type that a middle-class American is used to, it is the best way to get to know your new home country's people.
 If you want, you could even rent out a room at a backpackers' type of hotel or hostel for cheap rates, too.
-I've stayed in simple beach-front hotels for US $9 a night," remarked one expat who made the move to San Jose.
+I've stayed in simple beach-front hotels for US $9 a night," wrote a member in San Jose.

 "Expat homes and apartments in San Jose typically have modern and contemporary designs.
 Many apartments have balconies with beautiful views of the surrounding landscape that often include mountains and volcanos.
 Many expat homes and apartments in San Jose come with high-end stainless steel appliances and luxury furnishings.
 Commonly, the homes are equipped with state-of-the-art security systems to ensure the safety of their occupants.
 Expat homes and apartments often boast spacious rooms and large windows that let in plenty of natural light.
-Air conditioning, a laundry area and maid services are often standard in many expat homes and apartments," explained one expat living in San Jose, Costa Rica, Costa Rica.
+Air conditioning, a laundry area and maid services are often standard in many expat homes and apartments," commented one expat who made the move to San Jose, Costa Rica.

 What is the average cost of housing in San Jose?